Nephos/botpop/DATABASE_EXTENSION.md

 end
 ```

+### 4. models

-If you want to use models, don't forget to set the "dataset" (association with the right database / table) to avoid conflicts:
+If you want to use models, don't forget to set the "dataset"
+(association with the right database / table)
+to avoid conflicts:

 ```ruby
 class Model < Sequel::Model